 A spider is not a typical farm animal, but I had to include in this section in honor of Charlotte’s web.
 How cute would Charlotte and Wilbur be as a sibling costume?
 For the complete spider tutorial, check out Pretty Providence.

 Turn a long narrow cardboard box into a crocodile head with this simple tutorial from Evil Mad Scientist.

-The pink tutu, pink feathers attached to her back, and of course the awesome hat are the key elements to this adorable pink flamingo costume.
+For the second one all you need is a pink tutu, large pink feathers and of course the awesome hat are the key elements to this adorable pink flamingo costume.
 This flamingo costume was originally made by Tangled and True.
 Also, how fun would a flamboyance of flamingos be for a group halloween costume?

 For a detailed fox costume tutorial, check out Taylor Made Creates.

 For the full tutorial, check out the House of Paint.

 For more details about the almost no sew tiger costume, check out Spot of Tea Designs.

 A skunk is not your typical zoo animal, but there are absolutely skunks roaming around the farm!
 The best part of this skunk costume is that it’s super cozy and warm if it is chilly in your neck of the woods.
 For more pictures and details, check out Taylor Made Creates.

 This panda bear baby costume is super simple to make and involves very little sewing.
 You can ditch the sewing for hot glue if you’d like!
 Check out C.R.A.F.T. for the DIY panda bear costume.